mtumilowicz/java11-lambda-compilation/README.md

 during runtime.
 Bootstrap method also creates a `CallSite` instance that can be used at runtime to execute lambda method.

-JVM chooses a strategy to construct lambda.
-That strategy may involve anonymous inner class generation or `MethodHandle` (another dynamic language feature added in Java 7, similar to C function pointer that points to an executable code) or dynamic proxies or whatever is good in performance. `invokedynamic` turns that choice into pure JVM implementation details, hence separating that decision from compile time bytecode.
+JVM chooses a strategy to construct lambda, `invokedynamic` turns that choice into pure JVM implementation details, hence separating that decision from compile time bytecode.

-* Runtime class type of a lambda: it depends on the above mentioned strategy specific to JVM implementation.
 * `this` will print the enclosing class - because unlike anonymous classes they are just functional methods and have no meanings of `this` for themselves.

 # project description
 * We will be testing:
-    * this
+    * this of lambda
     * lambda class
     * exceptions thrown from lambda